hansonrobotics/HEAD/README.md

 **H**anson **E**nvironment for **A**pplication **D**evelopment

-This repository contains the integrated code for controlling and interacting with many Hanson Robotics robot heads.
-It includes the full performance pipeline and infrastructure:
+This repository contains the integrated code for controlling and interacting with various Hanson Robotics robot heads, including a pure-software implementation.
+It includes the full theatrical performance pipeline and infrastructure:

-* Perception, via ROS webcam nodes.
+* Vision and audio perception, via ROS webcam nodes.
 * Face detection, for seeing faces in the room.
-* Blender robot model, for gracefully controlling facial expressions.
+* Blender robot model, for animating movements and facial expressions.
 * Behavior tree, for scripting performaces.
 * Motor control ROS nodes, for controlling the physical robot.